Carla Del Ponte

-Carla Del Ponte (born February 9, 1947) is a former Chief Prosecutor of two United Nations international criminal law tribunals.
+Carla Del Ponte (born February 9, 1947) is a Swiss former Chief Prosecutor of two United Nations international criminal law tribunals.
 A former Swiss attorney general, she was appointed prosecutor for the International Criminal Tribunal for the former Yugoslavia (ICTY) and the International Criminal Tribunal for Rwanda (ICTR) in August 1999, replacing Louise Arbour.

 In 2003, the U.N.
 Security Council removed Del Ponte as the Prosecutor for the ICTR, and replaced her there with Hassan Bubacar Jallow following pressure from Rwanda's president Kagame who was obstructing her efforts to investigate crimes by Tutsi.
 She remained the Prosecutor for the ICTY until 1 January 2008, when she was succeeded by Serge Brammertz.
 Del Ponte was formerly married, and has one son.

 Del Ponte served as Swiss ambassador to Argentina from 2008 to February 2011.

 Early life and education

 Del Ponte was born in Bignasco, Switzerland, in 1947.
 Her first language is Italian and she speaks fluent German, French and English.

 Del Ponte studied law in Bern and Geneva, as well as in the United Kingdom.
 She obtained her LL.M. in 1972.
 After completing her studies, Del Ponte joined a private law firm in Lugano, leaving in 1975 to set up her own practice.

 Career

 Prosecutor in Switzerland

 In 1981, Del Ponte was appointed an investigating magistrate, and later public prosecutor at the Lugano district attorney's office.
 As public prosecutor, she dealt with cases of money laundering, fraud, drug trafficking, arms smuggling, terrorism and espionage, often looking into the many international links forged in Switzerland's role as a global business centre.

 During her time in office, Del Ponte became well known in Europe for breaking a Sicilian Mafia money-laundering operation in Switzerland, pursuing former Soviet bloc officials who may have been stowing illegal funds in Switzerland and investigating Swiss bankers suspected of misappropriating money, in some cases in collaboration with Latin Americans.
 She also produced the evidence for Pakistan to bring money-laundering charges against Benazir Bhutto, a former Prime Minister, and her husband, Asif Ali Zardari.

 It was during that period that she and Investigative Judge Giovanni Falcone uncovered the link between Swiss money launderers and the Italian drug trade in the so-called "pizza connection."
-Judge Falcone was killed by a large Mafia bomb.
-Del Ponte was more fortunate as the half a tonne of explosives planted in the foundations of her Palermo home were discovered in time for her to escape the attempted assassination unhurt.
+Judge Falcone was killed in the Capaci bombing.
+Del Ponte was more fortunate as half a tonne of explosives planted in the foundations of her Palermo home were discovered in time for her to escape the attempted assassination unhurt.
 Falcone's death nurtured Del Ponte's resolve to fight organised crime.
 Her enemies in the Cosa Nostra call her "La Puttana" ("the whore").
-She therefore became the first public figure in Switzerland to require round-the-clock protection and armour-plated car.
+She therefore became the first public figure in Switzerland to require round-the-clock protection and an armour-plated car.